czyzby/wesnoth-saurian-pack/_changelog.md

 * MINOR version is incremented when new translations or graphics are added.
 * PATCH version is incremented in case of minor graphical fixes or typo corrections.

+## 4.1.1

+* Individual unit advancement resources are now compatible with the entire modification, further improving the modding support.

 ## 4.1.0

 * Saurian Spearwoman and Warden ranged attack icons changed to `spear-thrown.png`